Chalkwell: History

+Chalkwell as a suburb started in the early 20th century as a housing development on the former farmland of the Chalkwell Hall estate.
+The name is believed to be derived from chalk pits dug by farmers to neutralise acid soil.
+On the second Ordnance Survey map of 1897 it showed the area as open fields and brickworks.
+The current hall stands on the site of previous halls and was built in 1830, with the site opening as a public park in 1903 after the land and hall were purchased by Southend-on-Sea Borough Council.
+Nikolaus Pevsner selected several properties for mention in his guide to Essex, including a pair of semi detached houses on the corner of Galton Road and Chalkwell Avenue, and several properties in Imperial Avenue and Seymour Road.

 The Crow Stone (less often called London Stone) stands high on a plinth on the mud on the Thames Estuary foreshore facing the south end of Chalkwell Avenue.
-It was erected in 1837 and replaced a smaller stone, dating from 1755.
-The older stone was taken to Priory Park in Southend where it remains today.
 The line, known as the Yantlet Line, between the Crow Stone and the London Stone, Yantlet Creek, almost due south on the other shore of the Thames is the eastern limit of the jurisdiction of the Port of London Authority (PLA).
 This is relevant to local byelaws such as for a locally qualified maritime pilot into and out of port of larger vessels and the PLA's authority to police navigation (which also reserves the right to go in hot pursuit).
 It was designated as a Grade II listed building in July 2021.
-This is the second stone erected on the Chalkwell foreshore, the original from 1755 having been moved to Priory Park.
+This is the third stone erected on the Chalkwell foreshore, the original being placed in 1285, before the replacement from 1755 was found to be cracked and was moved to Priory Park.

+Governance

+Chalkwell is an electoral ward of Southend-on-Sea covering Chalkwell.
+It is represented by three local government councillors, each elected to serve a four-year term.